 Note: when using Time Walk just for the slow make sure you wont need it for the next 20/17/15/13sec, since it has a HUGE cooldown for a blink

-Faceless Void's second skill is called Backtrack, and it allows him to "dodge" incoming damage.
+backtrack Faceless Void's second skill is called backtrack, and it allows him to "dodge" incoming damage.
 Keep in mind that

 This is the reson Faceless Void is such a hard carry.
 Time Lock is a free Skull Basher, with the added bonus that it has 0 cooldown, meaning you can ceep a foe stunloked just by attacking him!
 It also give you a +70 damage on lvl4 (when it proc's) whitch is really good since it will give Faceless Void a nice damage boost.
 Keep in mind that it doesn't stack with Skull Basher or Abyssal Blade, so don't bother buying them!